jul0105/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ![](./screens/screen02.png)

 Currently, there are no sessions and we can see after some refreshes that the sessionsViews are still 1 and don't increment.
 Cookies set by each servers are ignored by the load-balancer for the moment and because of that they cannot maintain a state between connections.
+This is because HTTP is a stateless protocol separated from TCP connections.
+We need cookies to identify the client and maintain a state between HTTP connections.
+The problem is if the server isn't the same, the cookie previously set is unknown to it.

 > Explain what should be the correct behavior of the load balancer for session management.